 In the center of tribal Masai country of South Amboseli, a long line of large brilliant red carnival-draped cloth tents dot the dusty hill against the Mt.
 Kilimanjaro backdrop.
-Named for the Maa word for “above the clouds” or “heaven,” Shu’mata Camp is called as such for its commanding views of the Sinya Plains and Kilimajaro - iconically African and downright mesmerizing.
+Named for the Maa word for “above the clouds” or “heaven,” Shu’mata Camp in Tanzania is called as such for its commanding views of the Sinya Plains and Kilimajaro - iconically African and downright mesmerizing.
 Shu’mata Camp provides safari enthusiasts with the opportunity to experience Africa in true Hemingway style, in luxury and exclusivity.

 Sophistication in the manner of Ernest Hemingway is the inspiration behind Shu’mata Camp.
 The camp’s five comfortable tents embody a rare blend of Masai and Arabic styles to create an atmosphere of safari life derivative of the 1920s.
 Each massive tent is equipped with an en-suite bathroom, flushing toilet, open-air shower, oversized trunks, and personal veranda.
 Draped linens are designed by Marlies and handmade in Arusha by the women of the MamaMomella.
 Unique chandeliers along with vintage chess and mancala sets further add to the stunning ambience.